Do I Need Pre-Approval To Make Offer And Proceed With Mortgage

 - Many times credit reports contain errors and the Automated Underwriting System goes by the credit reports

 - In the event, if the credit reporting agencies are reporting a deed in lieu of foreclosure as a foreclosure, borrowers will get a denial by AUS after the 2-year waiting period conventional loan with 20% down

 - There are other situations where student loans that they are currently paying are reported as it were in collections so you will get denied

 - Borrowers cannot qualify for an FHA mortgage loan if they are behind on any government loan

 - In cases like these, they need to correct their credit report and have the correction reporting on the credit report

 - Borrowers then need to have your loan officer rerun their credit report and then rerun it through the Automated Underwriting System.

 - The mortgage loan originator should help with that

 UPDATE On Conventional Loans

-This BLOG On Do I Need Pre-Approval To Make Offer was updated on January 13th, 2020 The original article was written on October 5th, 2017 and the above guidelines in qualifying for Conventional Loan after a short sale and/or deed in lieu of foreclosure has changed.
-The two year waiting period to qualify for Conventional Loans with 20% down payment has been discontinued.
-Waiting Period to qualify for Conventional Loans after short sale and/or deed in lieu of foreclosure is now 4 years.
-5% down payment is required.
+This BLOG On Do I Need Pre-Approval To Make Offer was updated on January 13th, 2020 The original article was written on October 5th, 2017 and the above guidelines in qualifying for a Conventional Loan after a short sale and/or deed in lieu of foreclosure has changed.
+The two-year waiting period to qualify for Conventional Loans with a 20% down payment has been discontinued.
+The waiting Period to qualify for Conventional Loans after a short sale and/or deed in lieu of foreclosure is now 4 years.
+A 5% down payment is required.
 There is still a seven-year waiting period to qualify for Conventional Loans after a regular foreclosure.
-The waiting period is four years to qualify for Conventional Loans after Chapter 7 Bankruptcy discharged date.
+The waiting period is four years to qualify for Conventional Loans after the Chapter 7 Bankruptcy discharged date.